S-Vannay/S-Vannay.github.io/_includes/introduction.md

 </div>

 <p style="text-align: justify;">
-It seems that drama and comediy take the center stage for the 80s !
+It seems that drama and comedy take the center stage for the 80s !
 Next up, the genres that define our cinematic journey.
 From dram to horror, each genre tells a unique story.
 But which genres dominated the 20th centruy?
 Was the 80s all about action-packed thrillers, or did romance and drama take center stage?
 Let's find out!
 </p>

 <p style="text-align: justify;">